jsoftware/qtide/README.txt

 Here it is assumed building for armv5, it will be similar for armv7.

-The jqtide application is a shared object, libqtide.so.
-There is no jqt executable.

 The folder android contains the android java project files.

 Download and install the latest sdk from http://necessitas.kde.org